This article describes the step-by-step procedure for configuring your own dashboards by selecting various metrics, dimensions, and widgets.

 You can add widgets to the dashboard by clicking and dragging the widget's icon from the Add New Widgets panel to the page below.
 Once you have dragged the widget into the work area, you can configure it.
 To reposition a widget within the dashboard, drag it above or below another widget.

-Note: If you are a MSSP user, you can create dashboards for organizations or tenants.
+Note: If you are an MSSP user, you can create dashboards for organizations or tenants.
 If you are an organization user, you can create a dashboard for tenants only, but it is not allowed in a reverse manner.

-To create a new dashboard,
+To create a new dashboard:

 - From the left menu bar, navigate to Dashboards.

 - Click Create Dashboard displayed at the top right corner of the screen.
+This opens Create Dashboard side panel.

-6. Click+ Add Section Header, if you want to divide the multiple widgets across various sections.
+- Click+ Add Section Header, if you want to divide the multiple widgets across various sections.

 6. In the dashboard exploration screen, search for and select a source from the list.

-7. Drag and drop or click the dimensions and their relevant metrics from the left menu.
+8. Drag and drop or click the dimensions and their relevant metrics from the left menu.

 Note: You can rearrange the dimensions and primary metrics by simply dragging and dropping them into the desired order.
 If you select the ActOn dimension under ActOn sources, you can only add tables, as other chart types are not supported.
 However, existing dashboards that include charts with the ActOn dimension will continue to display them.
 For new dashboards, only tables can be added when using the ActOn dimension.

-8. Next, drag and drop or click on the widgets from the right menu where recommended visualizations are displayed.
+9. Next, drag and drop or click on the widgets from the right menu where recommended visualizations are displayed.
 Recommended charts are enabled based on the dimensions and metrics that you select from the left menu.

-9. Click if you would like to delete the widget that you dragged in the work area.
+10. Click if you would like to delete the widget that you dragged in the work area.

-12. Click icon to filter and show what metrics to be displayed in the widget.
+13. Click icon to filter and show what metrics to be displayed in the widget.

 Enabling filters help you to refine the data at widget level based on what exactly needs to be shown on the widget after publishing the dashboard.